kubicorn/kubicorn/docs/docs_old/MAKE.md

 ### Building `kubicorn`

-Details about the building proccess can be found in [BUILD docs](https://github.com/kubicorn/kubicorn/blob/master/docs/BUILD.md) and [INSTALL docs](https://github.com/kubicorn/kubicorn/blob/master/docs/INSTALL.md).
+Details about the building process can be found in [BUILD docs](https://github.com/kubicorn/kubicorn/blob/master/docs/BUILD.md) and [INSTALL docs](https://github.com/kubicorn/kubicorn/blob/master/docs/INSTALL.md).

 The following `make` commands are available for building `kubicorn`:
 * `make` — parse Bootstrap scripts and create `kubicorn` executable in the `./bin` directory and the `AUTHORS` file.